jodragonjun/On-Device-Deepfake-Detection-CNN-Accelerator-on-Zybo-Z7-20/README.md

 output = ReLU( sum(input_feature x weight) + bias )
 ```

-The convolution datapath consists of:
+The convolution datapath consists of the following modules:

 1. **Address Generator**
    Generates feature-map and weight addresses based on output row, column, channel, input channel, and kernel index.

 2. **Weight ROM / Bias ROM**
-   Stores trained parameters exported from Python in HEX format.
+   Stores trained parameters exported from the Python model in hardware-readable format.

 3. **PE Module**
    Multiplies one feature value and one weight value.